 - Log all aerial observations to be accessed in real-time by control room and ground team

-While many competitors focus exclusively on data collection, G2 Integrated Solutions has developed the backend software for data analytics and archiving.
-The collected data goes through an automated system which allows clients quick access to relevant and up-to-date reporting.
+While many aerial pipeline inspection companies focus exclusively on data collection, G2 Integrated Solutions has developed the back-end software for data analytics and archiving.
+The collected data goes through an automated system, which allows clients quick access to relevant and up-to-date reporting.
 This multifaceted database allows clients to make more informed decisions in less time.

-To counteract the reduced ground visibility from greater flight elevations, a superior camera system is custom-installed.
-In addition to far greater resolution and zoom, these new camera systems have abilities including automated pipeline following, using pre-programed GIS data, target lock and visual overlays of public data (e.g. street and/or house numbers) to identify the location of activity, so that potential threats to pipeline integrity may receive a more efficient ground response.
+To counteract the reduced ground visibility from greater flight elevations, we custom-install a superior camera system.
+In addition to far greater resolution and zoom, these new camera systems have abilities including automated pipeline following, using preprogrammed GIS data, and target lock and visual overlays of public data (e.g. street and/or house numbers) to identify the location of activity.
+This ensures potential threats to pipeline integrity may receive a more efficient ground response.

-G2-IS complete GIS based analysis of routes minimizes flight costs, optimizes flight times and ensures that all flights are performed with the safety of the client and community in mind.
+G2-IS complete, GIS-based analysis of routes minimizes flight costs, optimizes flight times and ensures that all flights take place with the safety of the client and community in mind.

-Some of the highlights of our aerial patrol program include:
+Highlights of our aerial pipeline patrol program include:

 - Safety corridor development to ensure that flight paths are safe

 - TFR analysis and updates to the flight crew